Arthur Fraser International Piano Competition is sponsored by the Symphony League of the South Carolina Philharmonic.

 USC SCHOOL OF MUSIC SCHOLARSHIPS: Contingent upon acceptance to the University and the School of Music, all competition prize-winners will be offered USC music scholarships.

-All Southeastern Piano Festival participants will perform during the Arthur Fraser Concerto Competition.
+All Southeastern Piano Festival participants will perform during the Arthur Fraser Piano Competition.
 Participants who wish to be considered for ALL prizes must perform the following:

 Participants who do not wish to perform a concerto may compete for the discretionary prizes, performing two solo piano works contrasting in styles and periods.
 Participants may declare a "non-competing" status, in which case they will play one or two solo piano work(s), will receive comments from the judges, but will not be considered for prizes.

-ELIGIBILITY: Contestants must be registered participants of the 2013 Southeastern Piano Festival.
+ELIGIBILITY: Contestants must be registered participants of the 2019 Southeastern Piano Festival.
 All prizewinners are required to participate in the Winners' Recital.
 Past winners of the Arthur Fraser International Piano Competition who have performed with the South Carolina Philharmonic are not eligible to compete for the top three prizes; however, they are eligible to compete for all other awards.
+Contestants currently studying with members of the Arthur Fraser International Piano Competition jury are not eligible for the competition but are still eligible to be participants in the Southeastern Piano Festival.

 ACCOMPANIST: All contestants must use the official festival accompanist.
 We are pleased to announce that INĀRA ZANDMANE, a staff accompanist at University of North Carolina in Greensboro and official accompanist for the national finals of the MTNA competition, has joined the Southeastern Piano Festival, as the official accompanist for the Arthur Fraser International Piano Competition.